The Reporter (Taiwan)

-The Reporter (報導者 (Bàodàozhě)) is an independent non-profit news organization based in Taiwan.
+The Reporter (報導者 (Bàodaǒzhě)) is an independent non-profit news organization based in Taiwan.
 Launched in December 2015, the site focuses on investigative journalism.
 It is a member of the Global Investigative Journalism Network.

 Organization

 The Reporter is independently owned by The Reporter Foundation which is overseen by a board of 11 members, directed by Huang Jong-tsun, who was the Minister of Education from 2002 to 2004.
 The media outlet employs about 25 full-time staff.
 The editor-in-chief is Sherry Lee (李雪莉), who previously worked as an editor at CommonWealth Magazine.

 The Reporter was founded by a NT$5 million (US$160,000) donation from Tzu-Hsien Tung, co-founder of Asus.
 It relies solely on public donations for its operations.
 As of October 2017, it has about 400 regular donors from which it raises about US$200,000 annually.
 It raises additional revenue by organizing workshops at local universities.